ship-components/ceres-framework/README.md

 ## History

+* 1.2.0 - Added support for pass in a preconfigure Config object so we can centralize configuration options across multiple service.
+Refactored how config is processed to better support injecting config.
 * 1.1.3 - Downgraded bookshelf until we can fix it
 * 1.1.2 - Updated dependencies, fixed a bug preventing the app from starting when running more than one instance
 * 1.1.1 - Fixed some linting errors.
 Bugfix for Pids